vallauri-ict/car-shop-CavalloLuca/README.md

 # **`CAVALLO LUCA`:horse:**
 ### car-shop-CavalloLuca created by GitHub Classroom
-> Car shop is a project when you can shoose car or motorcycle features and see theme on html page, word or wxcel document.
+> Car shop is a project when you can shoose car or motorcycle features and see theme on html page, word or excel document.
 > There is also a part in console; all data are saved in a database.

 Office Open XML (also informally known as OOXML or OpenXML or earlier as MOX) is a zipped, XML-based file format developed by Microsoft for representing spreadsheets, charts, presentations and word processing documents.